Japanese submarine I-2: 1926–1937

 While I-2 was out of commission, her American-made K-tube sonar was replaced by a sonar system manufactured in Japan and her conning tower was streamlined.
 Submarine Division 7 returned to duty with Submarine Squadron 1 in the 1st Fleet on 20 January 1936, and after her reconstruction was complete, I-2 was recommissioned on 1 December 1936 and rejoined the division.
-On 27 March 1937, I-2 departed Sasebo in company with I-1, I-3, I-4, I-5, and I-6 for training in the vicinity of Tsingtao, China.
+On 27 March 1937, I-2 departed Sasebo in company with I-1, I-3, I-4, I-5, and I-6 for training in the vicinity of Qingdao, China.
 The six submarines concluded the training cruise with their arrival at Ariake Bay on 6 April 1937.

 Second Sino-Japanese War

 On 7 July 1937 the first day of the Marco Polo Bridge Incident took place, beginning the Second Sino-Japanese War.
 On 28 July 1937, I-2′s division, Submarine Division 7, was assigned to Submarine Squadron 1 in the 1st Fleet, and in September 1937 Submarine Squadron 1 was reassigned to the 3rd Fleet which in turn was subordinated to the China Area Fleet for service in Chinese waters.
 The squadron, consisting of I-2, her division mate I-1, and the submarines I-3, I-4, I-5, and I-6, deployed to a base at Hong Kong with the submarine tenders Chōgei and Taigei in September 1937.
 From Hong Kong, the submarines began operations in support of a Japanese blockade of China and patrols of China′s central and southern coast.
 From 20 or 21 (sources disagree) to 23 August 1937, all six submarines of Submarine Squadron 1 operated in the East China Sea as distant cover for an operation in which the battleships Nagato, Mutsu, Haruna, and Kirishima and the light cruiser Isuzu ferried troops from Tadotsu, Japan, to Shanghai, China.

 Submarine Squadron 1 was based at Hong Kong until the autumn of 1938.
 In an effort to reduce international tensions over the conflict in China, Japan withdrew its submarines from Chinese waters in December 1938.